Struth-Rourke/Struth-Rourke.github.io/_posts/2020-07-30-Naive-Bayes-Algo.md

 naive assumptions underlying the model actually match the those in the data; this includes if the features in the data are free of multicollinearity (high correlation between features) and / or the dimensionality (absolute number of features) is high.

 # How - To
 This section will talk about the mathematics and process that I went through in order to create a Naive Bayes' Classification Algorithm using Numpy.

 ## DAY 1
+On the first day of this project, I struggled more than I care to admit.
+In following with the UPER (Understand, Plan, Execute, Review) methodology, I sought out to understand the mathematics and theory behind Naive Bayesian Algorithms.
+I was able to get a pretty intuitive understanding of the math after half the day and then sought out to Plan and Execute my code from there.
+Unfortunately, I neither understood nor planned enough, and so when I went to try and Execute by writing code, I ran into immediate problems.
+Including: failing to recognize the data type of my input variables, not referencing the correct indices, not using the inherent parameters in my class enough, and many other issues that all stem from not being as organized or systemized as I should've been.
+I finished the day discouraged and ready to change my project because I was not satisified with my progress and I didn't want to get behind.

+Fortunately, tomorrow is always another day.

+## DAY 2
+So, on Day 2, I restarted and reframed everything as if I was operating on a blank slate.

 First, I needed to understand and look at the probabilistic model that underlies the algorithm.
 The foundational premise is based on the conditional probability of features (x<sub>1<sub> ,..., x<sub>n<sub>), in relation to each outcome(k) -- probability of k, based on x<sub>1<sub> through x<sub>n<sub>.
 Using Bayes' Theorum, the conditional probability can be